-- Receive, process, and deliver incoming radioactive material shipments. - Prepare outgoing shipments of radioactive materials to ensure compliance with applicable regulations. - Conduct surveys and reviews of facilities where radioactive materials or radiation-producing machines are used. - Collect and analyze environmental samples. - Pick up and process radioactive waste from laboratories. - Test sealed sources for leakage. - Calibrate radiation survey instruments. - Evaluate facilities and equipment, including testing of fume hoods. - Issue and collect dosimeters. - Perform bioassay measurements. - Provide advice and aid in decontamination following spills. - Provide advice and aid in complying with university policies and procedures.
+- Receive, process, and deliver incoming radioactive material shipments. - Prepare outgoing shipments of radioactive materials to ensure compliance with applicable regulations. - Conduct surveys and reviews of facilities where radioactive materials or radiation-producing machines are used. - Collect and analyze environmental samples as needed. - Pick up and process radioactive waste from laboratories. - Test sealed sources for leakage. - Calibrate radiation survey instruments. - Evaluate facilities and equipment. - Issue and collect dosimetry. - Perform bioassay measurements as needed. - Provide advice and aid in decontamination following spills.

+• Provide advice and aid in complying with university policies and procedures.